All UA Little Rock policies are posted on the Policy website.

 Prevention and Education

-The University will provide ongoing training for students and employees that includes the following:
+The University will provide ongoing training for students and employees that include the following:

 - Facts about infection, transmission, prevention, testing sites, and disclosure